Contributing to Pint¶

 Use parametrize as much as possible.

 Use fixtures (see conftest.py) instead of instantiating the registry yourself.
+Check out the existing fixtures before creating your own.

 Checkout helpers.py for some convenience functions before reinventing the wheel.